 Therefore, the University’s approach adapts to those changes.
 All aspects of this plan, including but

 not limited to schedules and all class, residence and dining arrangements, are subject to change

 Community members will be kept informed through this website, which serves as the primary

 source of information.
 In addition, faculty, students and staff will receive regular updates.
-Faculty and staff receive “Hawk Hill This Week,” a weekly e-newsletter, and students receive “Hawk Hill Happenings.”
-A public dashboard detailing the number of cases among certain populations, cumulative counts and active cases is available on the University’s website.
+Faculty and staff receive “Hawk Hill This Week,” a weekly e-newsletter, and undergraduate students receive “Hawk Hill Happenings.”
+A public dashboard detailing the number of cases among certain populations, cumulative counts and active cases is available under the Latest Info tab.

 Questions and Resources